microhh/readthedocs/source/computing_systems/snellius.rst

 #.
 You should always run your experiments on the GPFS :code:`scratch` (:code:`/scratch-shared/your_username/`) file system, which is designed for the storage of large volumes of data, and fast parallel I/O.
 #.
 Files on the :code:`scratch` file system are automatically deleted after 14 days, so archive them in time to e.g. the SURFsara archive at :code:`/archive/your_username/`.
 #.
-Always specify the following two OpenMPI parameters before `srun ./microhh init case_name` (see run script above), otherwise I/O becomes a bottleneck:
+Always specify the following two OpenMPI parameters before :code:`srun ./microhh init case_name` (see run script above), otherwise I/O becomes a bottleneck:

 .. code-block:: shell